PlotMachines AI system writes long-form stories from outlines

 The researchers next designed PlotMachines, which they describe as a Transformer built on top of OpenAI’s GPT model.
 Like all neural networks, Transformers contain functions (neurons) arranged in layers that transmit signals from data and adjust the connections’ strength (weights).
 But Transformers also have attention, which means that every output element is connected to every input element, and the weightings between them are calculated dynamically.

 Given an outline as input, PlotMachines writes five paragraphs — an introduction, three body paragraphs, and a conclusion — and updates a memory matrix that keeps track of plot elements from the outline.
-Per-paragraph discourse information helps maintain stylistic differences in the beginning, middle, and end of stories (as does memory that observes what’s been written so far), while context representation ensures previous elements are used in the creation of new paragraphs.
+Per-paragraph discourse information helps maintain stylistic differences at the beginning, middle, and end of stories (as does memory that observes what’s been written so far), while context representation ensures previous elements are used in the creation of new paragraphs.

 Qualitatively, the researchers say PlotMachines learned after training to start stories by setting the scene (e.g. “In the early 1950s, a nuclear weapons testing continues …. “) and end with a definitive closing action (e.g. ” … the film ends with humperdinck and buttercup riding off into the sunset”).
 In point of fact, they found a news-generating PlotMachines model trained on the NYTimes corpus so capable that they plan to share it only selectively with the research community, so as to prevent malicious actors from creating and spreading misleading stories.

 In experiments, a variation of the PlotMachines model built atop OpenAI’s GPT-2 architecture, which contained 460 million parameters (variables) in total, achieved better Recall-Oriented Understudy for Gisting Evaluation (ROUGE) and BLEU scores than several baselines, indicating it had superior summarization and machine translation capabilities.
-In two separate evaluations involving human teams tasked with reading and reviewing PlotMachine-generated stories, PlotMachine outranked the baselines in categories like “narrative flow” and “outline usage.”
+In two separate evaluations involving human teams tasked with reading and reviewing PlotMachine-generated stories, it outranked the baselines in categories like “narrative flow” and “outline usage.”

 “We propose the task of outline-conditioned story generation: Given an outline as a set of phrases that describe key characters and events to appear in a story, the task is to generate a coherent narrative that is consistent with the provided outline … This requires the model to keep track of the dynamic states of the latent plot, conditioning on the input outline while generating the full story,” wrote the coauthors.
 “Analysis shows that PlotMachines is effective in composing tighter narratives based on outlines.”